API Reference

 • f - A UnivariateFunction.

-• alpha - The slope of the rescaling.
+• alpha - The slope of the domain rescaling.

-• beta - The level of the rescaling.
+• beta - The offset of the domain rescaling.

 Returns